rcasto/adaptive-html/README.md

             - Default value:
             ```json
             {
-                fontSizes: {
+                "fontSizes": {
-                    small: 12,
+                    "small": 12,
-                    default: 14,
+                    "default": 14,
-                    medium: 17,
+                    "medium": 17,
-                    large: 21,
+                    "large": 21,
-                    extraLarge: 26
+                    "extraLarge": 26
                 },
-                fontWeights: {
+                "fontWeights": {
-                    lighter: 200,
+                    "lighter": 200,
-                    default: 400,
+                    "default": 400,
-                    bolder: 600
+                    "bolder": 600
                 }
             }
             ```
             - When this option is set, the whitelisted attributes for removeAttributes is automatically updated to allow the style and class attributes through
-    - **Note**: If you want to use this method in the browser, you must also include the [AdaptiveCards for Javascript library](https://docs.microsoft.com/en-us/adaptive-cards/display/libraries/htmlclient)
+    - **Note**: If you want to use this method, you must also include the [AdaptiveCards for Javascript library](https://docs.microsoft.com/en-us/adaptive-cards/display/libraries/htmlclient)
     ```javascript
     var adaptiveHtmlOptions = {
         processNode: {